 Secondly, your building plans will be scrutinized for conformation with building codes and regulations.
 These will look at the different sections of the building codes such as the following

-Note that some of these codes may require a sound technical knowledge in order for you to fully grasp the various concepts outline thereof.
+Note that some of these codes may require a sound technical knowledge in order for you to fully grasp the various concepts outlined thereof.

 This may well be the most important item to focus on before you begin the process to design your own house.

 So right after your visit to your local authority’s offices, you need to start visiting your site often and taking note of all existing features surrounding your plot.
-These will include the following:

 - Access – All factors that may affect how you access the plot must be noted.
 These may include vegetation and obstacles that may obstruct free movement into the plot.

 - Existing vegetation – the location of trees around the property should be noted.
-You must make a note of all trees and vegetation that can removed.
+You must make a note of all trees and vegetation that can be removed.

 - Contours – the steepness of the site must be noted so that the design can either follow the gradient or necessary work be carried out to level any severe areas of the plot.

 - The sun’s orientation – the position and path of direct sunlight must be considered.
-In colder regions, one will have to ensure that a house is build and orientated to receive as much sunlight as possible.
+In colder regions, one will have to ensure that a house is built and orientated to receive as much sunlight as possible.

 - Privacy from neighbouring plots – the position and orientation of neighboring homes (if built) should be noted so that there are no conflicts for privacy.

-- Physical services (ie. electrical poles, manholes, etc) – The position of any other physical element that may affect the layout and orientation of the house must noted.
+- Physical services (ie. electrical poles, manholes, etc) – The position of any other physical element that may affect the layout and orientation of the house must be noted.